Almost everything: 2016-present

 - Steve Reich’s Drumming @ Barbican: spiralling loops (JazzFM)

-- Pharoah Sanders @ Ronnie Scott’s: natural revisitings (JazzFM)
+- Pharoah Sanders @ Ronnie Scott’s: natural revisits (JazzFM)

-- Alina Bzhezhinska @ LJF Online: lockdown imaginings (Jazzwise)
+- Alina Bzhezhinska @ LJF: lockdown sounds (Jazzwise)

-Ongoing series of quick articles for Ragatip, spanning various topics related to South Asian music and culture – folk & classical roots, modern fusions, historical & spiritual foundations, geographical oddities, etc (launched 2020)
+Regular series of quick articles for Ragatip, spanning various topics related to South Asian music and culture – folk & classical roots, modern fusions, historical & spiritual foundations, oddities, etc (from 2020)

 - Dr. Gopal Shankar Misra and the ‘curious veena’